Green is Good for Business

 Category: Rebuilding the Supply Chain • Jun 25, 2020

-Increasingly, manufacturers are turning to renewable energy sources and other green initiatives to save costs, boost revenues, and foster goodwill.
+Increasingly, manufacturers turn to renewable energy sources and other green initiatives to save costs, boost revenues, and foster goodwill.
 When rethinking your corporate social responsibility (CSR) efforts, Deloitte suggests focusing on these key areas:

 - Renewable energy.
 According to the Deloitte survey, “Sixty-four percent of manufacturers surveyed plan to source a significant percentage of their electricity from renewable sources over the next five years.”
 Manufacturers are experimenting with alternative energy sources—including solar, wind, hydro, and thermal—to reduce their costs and carbon footprints.

 - Green initiatives lead to more green.
 CSR is an opportunity.
-An article in Entrepreneur noted, “organizations have the basic responsibility to do no harm, but they also have the opportunity to make a difference in their communities.”
+An article in Entrepreneur noted, “Organizations have the basic responsibility to do no harm, but they also have the opportunity to make a difference in their communities.”
 And making a difference often pays off.
-In fact, Deloitte found that 40 percent of the “Social Supers” reported that green initiatives led to new revenue streams.
+Deloitte found that 40 percent of the “Social Supers” reported that green initiatives led to new revenue streams.

 - Go Digital.
 Manufacturers are cultivating strong supply chain ecosystems boosted by the momentum towards digital.
 They are building partnerships within and across different ecosystems to best meet their goals by leveraging shared knowledge and resources.
-The companies that are successful are those with digital value propositions for their partners, suppliers, and customers.
+Successful companies are those with digital value propositions for their partners, suppliers, and customers.